lizards-database/lizards-database/README.md

 # greetings

-this is where i store some of my other projects made in different coding languages, or just other stuff I want to keep here. take your time and look around
+hi i put other stuff here. huzzah. don't expect this place to be very active but you may find cool things here

 ## // CURRENT OBJECTIVE //
-- put the silly pet game here
+- ultrabox samples!!
-- continue learning https
+- https
+- other things

 ## // PROJECTS //
 coming soon

 ## // WEBSITE //
-coming soon
+no idea if i'll ever do this

 ---